Alexander Robertson & Sons: Yachting history - emergence of the Clyde and Robertsons Yard

 The first recorded Clyde racing yacht, a 46-ton cutter, was built by Scotts of Greenock in 1803.
 Scottish yacht designer William Fife started designing yachts as early as 1807, but his first large yacht Lamlash, a 50-ton yawl, was not completed until 1812.
 This was the first Scottish yacht to cruise in the Mediterranean.

 The rapid growth of Glasgow as an industrial city at the beginning of the 19th century was a direct result of an early project to deepen the Clyde, which was completed in 1812.
 The Industrial Revolution and growing overseas trade brought great wealth to the region.
 Many wealthy industrialists bought houses along the coast, away from all the pollution of the big cities, and developed a great passion for yachting.

 However, yacht building and yachting didn't really take off on the Clyde until the middle of the 19th century.
 During the 1850s' the new sailing clubs were very active and William Fife & Sons dramatically increased the rate of building yachts at Fairlie from 2 to 5 per year.
 During the 1860s' the yard had become well established and building increased from 5 to 9 yachts every year.
 By the end of the century a series of yachts had been designed specifically for sailing on the Clyde: 17/19; 19/24; 30 ft restricted.

+While Robertson's boatyard was founded in 1876 it did not start launching top class racing yachts until the 1890's.
+The era of building big classic racing yachts at the yard commenced with the 15-Metre Shimna, which was designed by the world famous W Fife III in 1907.

 The creation of the International Yacht Racing Union and the International Rule in 1907 provided a big boost to yacht building in the early part of the 20th century, and prior to World War I, the British yachting fleet had grown to around 3,900.
 The emergence of a group of talented Clyde yacht designers such as William Fife III, George Lennox Watson, Alfred Mylne, James McGruer and David Boyd in the first half of the 20th century firmly established the pre-eminent position of Clyde yachts on the high seas.
 The River Clyde became, like Cowes and Kiel, a centre for yachting.